The Best Greek Potatoes

 Yes, they are great reheated.
 If you want to reheat a whole pan of Greek potatoes, simply cover with aluminium foil and warm through at 350°F (175°C) for 15 to 20 minutes or until hot again.
 You can remove the foil for the last 5 minutes to get them nice and crisp again.
 Alternatively, if you just have a few leftovers you can reheat them covered in the microwave for 1-2 minutes or until hot.
 They are delicious either way!

 Don’t be afraid by the amount of oil in the marinade – you won’t be eating it all!
 You can however reduce the amount by up to half if you’d like to make the dish lighter and more economical.
-The potatoes will still taste absolutely amazing!
+They’ll still taste absolutely amazing!

 The Best Greek Potatoes